Puermuta/Multi-Frame-Super-Resolution/README.md

 ## TODO
 - PRIORITIZED: Fix artifacts when generating photos.
 Probable reason for artifacts: Rounding makes sub-pixel information cluster in pixel buckets.
 Solution: Use bilinear splatting instead of naive nearest pixel.
 - PRIORITIZED: Use vectorization with numpy to optimize the calculation speed.
+- PRIORITIZED: Export as 16-bit PNG to preserve color space.
 - Figure out how to do LK with 16-bit datasets.
 Now limited to 8-bit (see motion_lk.py).
 Might implement custom version in C++ if needed.
 Need to investigate the need for this though, might be precise enough with 8-bit.
 - Create __init__.py files for each module for a cleaner import experience.